Government 'endorses' football regulator

 The creation of an independent regulator for English football (IREF) has been "endorsed in principle" by the government.

-The idea is the primary recommendation of a fan-led review of football governance.
+The idea is the primary recommendation of a fan-led review of football governance, which has been welcomed by Culture Secretary Nadine Dorries.

-Culture Secretary Nadine Dorries has welcomed the review and said the government will work on a "substantive response" to be presented next spring.
+In a ministerial statement she said the government will work on a "substantive response" to be presented next spring.

 "We are at a turning point for football in this country," she said.